How to Survive a Wipeout with Nathan Florence

 Learn how to wipeout: Obliteration.
 Carnage.
 Aquatic car accidents.
 Wipeouts.

 Get used to copping a beating, because it’s an unavoidable part of being a surfer.

 We all aim to progress, to push boundaries, and to expand our comfort zones in the surf.
 Progressing right along with our upward trajectory is the severity of the potential shit-eating we’ll do when wiping out.

 We all have our stories of heavy wipeouts, near-drownings, and reef cuts, yet most of them pale in comparison to surfers like Nathan Florence.
-He’s one of the world’s best surfers and chargers, so when he sits down to chat about surviving a wipeout I’m all ears.
+He’s one of the world’s best surfers and chargers, so when he sits down to chat about surviving a wipeout and expanding our comfort zone, I’m all ears.

 Here’s How to Wipeout.

 I didn’t want to panic, but I simply did, I was out of breath and I was scared, that happens to me all the time.
 Every single big swell I have anxiety, I have my doubts, I get scared, before the swell I wonder “there are heavy consequences, could it be this one”, it’s the ocean it’s mother nature, you cannot predict it, as soon as you try and predict it, as soon as you get overconfident, mother nature does not hesitate to slap you back into place

 Big Takeaways from Nathan Florence: How to Wipeout

 Every failure is an opportunity to learn.
 That is the nature of life and the nature of surfing.
 In fact, it’s an essential and necessary part of surfing.
 It’s a critical tenet of what we coach and preach on our Surf Coaching Camps.